 d.
 Beneficiaries Not More Than Ten Years Younger Than the Participant.
 To qualify for this category of EDB, the participant must name as the beneficiary of the retirement plan either the "not more than ten years younger beneficiary," outright, or a conduit trust for the benefit of the "not more than ten years younger beneficiary."
 MRDs to this type of EDB will be based on the single life expectancy of the EDB, not recalculated.

 The first MRD must be made by December 31 of the year following the year of the participant's death.
 To determine the MRD in the first distribution year, the prior year end balance of the inherited retirement plan is divided by the divisor from the Single Life Table for the age the EDB has attained (or would have attained) in the first distribution year.
 That divisor is reduced by one in each subsequent distribution year to determine the applicable MRD in those future years.

 Roth IRAs.
 Even though "qualified distributions" from Roth IRAs after the participant's death are not subject to income tax, the distribution rules per the SECURE Act applicable after the death of the participant also apply to Roth IRAs.
-Thus, if an ODB is the beneficiary of a Roth IRA, the ten year rule will apply after the participant's death.
+Thus, if a non-DB is the beneficiary of a Roth IRA, the five year rule will apply and if an ODB is the beneficiary of a Roth IRA, the ten year rule will apply.
 If an EDB is the beneficiary of a Roth IRA, the post-death distribution rule applicable to that particular type of EBD will apply.